 The Whitstable Museum and Gallery is housed in the most adorable, slate-shingled building.
 Painted white at the front, its blue trim brightens up the façade, inviting people to enter for a trip back in time.

-The museum's most impressive display is located right in its center—the INVICTA engine.
-This historic steam locomotive was one of the first to be used on the Canterbury & Whitstable Railway (a.k.a.
-Crab & Winkle Line), pulling the first paying passengers from Canterbury to Whitstable.
+The museum's most impressive display is located right in its center: the INVICTA train engine.
+This historic steam locomotive was one of the first to be used on the Canterbury & Whitstable Railway (a.k.a. the Crab & Winkle Line), pulling the first paying passengers from Canterbury to Whitstable.
 As of June 2019, it's on show right here for all to admire.